MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_recognitionended.md

 For voice interactions, this event fires after a system voice command like "Select" has been processed.

-For spatial controllers, this event fires when the Select trigger or button is released.
+For motion controllers, this event fires when the Select trigger or button is released.

 This also fires if the relevant interaction source is lost during recognition.